-Port: Port to which to send messagesMessage: the message to send returns: term() | {error, Reason}.
+Port: Pid to which to send messagesMessage: the message to send returns: term() | {error, Reason}.

-Send a message to a given port driver.
+Send a message to a given port driver pid.

-This function is used to send a message to an open port drivers port and will return a term or {error, Reason}.
+This function is used to send a message to an open port divers pid and will return a term or {error, Reason}.

-${\tt Port: Port \ to \ which \ to \ send \ messages} \\ {\tt Message: the \ message \ to \ send} \\ {\tt Timeout: the \ timeout \ value \ in \ milliseconds} \\$ returns: term() | {error, Reason}.
+Port: Pid to which to send messagesMessage: the message to sendTimeout: the timeout value in milliseconds returns: term() | {error, Reason}.

-Send a message to a given port driver with a timeout.
+Send a message to a given port driver pid with a timeout.

-This function is used to send a message to an open port drivers port and will return a term or {error, Reason}, or{error, timeout} if the TimeoutMs is reached first.
+This function is used to send a message to an open port divers pid and will return a term or {error, Reason}, or{error, timeout} if the TimeoutMs is reached first.